Fulfillment of Old Testament Types

 While the Old Testament history as presented in the scriptures is a mixture of myths (stories that have not actually happened but contain universal truths at a metaphorical level) and historical fact, the existence of ancient Israel as a united and divided monarchy, as well as the exile of both kingdoms are historically and archaeologically substantiated.
 The Jewish people, as a remnant of the original twelve tribes of Israel, are still here as a small nation – forming in 1948, having taken the name Israel, and surviving against all odds.
 They also exist as small communities and as individuals.
 They are still writing post-exilic history, still living by at least some aspects of the Hebrew Scriptures – though today only few are really committed to their God – and still waiting for their Messiah and a restoration of their kingdom.

-In the meantime, the Messiah’s kingdom is being prepared at another level – Celestial.
-This is happening through the church – those who are being worked with by the Holy Spirit and praying for and receiving the soul-transforming Divine Love and nature.[19]
+In the meantime, the Messiah’s kingdom is being prepared at another level – spiritual / Celestial.
+This is happening through the church – those who are being worked with by the Holy Spirit and receiving the soul-transforming Divine Love and nature.[19]

 Old Testament History in New Testament Fulfillments